npirotte-wemanity/isomorphic-react-example/README.md

 This is a little playground about React, Reflux and Isomorphic server side rendering.

-This demonstrate the set up of a microservice architectured Website composed by a rendering server (index.js) and un api only server (api.js)
+This demonstrate the set up of a microservice architectured Website composed by a rendering server (index.js) and an api only server (api.js)

 The api server is a very slim REST service for managing Todo Tasks.